mingyucai/LQR_CBF_rrtStar/README.md

 ### To Do:
+(1).
+Hash table to store LQR gain to imporve efficiency of rewrite

-(1). improve velocity settings
+(2). improve velocity settings

-(2).
-Conservative issue for High-order CBF of linear acceleration systems

-(3) Nonlinear Systems